car-r/astro-pickleball/src/pages/blog/12-pickleball-tips-for-beginners.md

 If you’re in a net battle dinking back and forth and your partner is hitting most of the dinks, it is important to slide with them if they are pulled off of the court.
 The reason for this is that you want to prevent your opponent from attacking the ball down the middle.
 If you don’t slide will your partner and pretend you are tethered together, you’ll leave the middle of the court open for your opponent to attack.

 Moving with your opponent also increases the probability of getting an easier shot from your opponent.
 Like the example above, if you slide with your partner as they’re being pulled off of the court, you’re already in the right position to hit a shot coming to the middle of the court.
 You’re also giving your opponent an opening to hit a cross-court dink to you, but that is a much harder shot to hit and will end up being defensive.
 Always position yourself in the place your opponent is most likely to hit.

+The last way to position yourself accordingly is to practice <a href="/blog/pickleball-stacking">pickleball stacking</a>.
+Stacking is a specific doubles strategy where you and your partner line up on the same side of the court before the serve or return.
+Doing this allows you to switch sides quickly so that you or your partner are on your stronger side for the rest of the point.

 ## Practice Your Footwork